craftweg/website/priv/posts/2020-02-10-evolving-tuists-architecture.md

 ---
 title: Evolving Tuist's architecture
-categories: [tuist, open source, swift, xcode, project generation]
+tags: [tuist, open source, swift, xcode, project generation]
 ---

 I'm flying back from Tokyo and took the opportunity to code a bit on Tuist.